Notify me

 Early watchmakers, doing everything by hand, could only make small numbers of timepieces, even with some of them having assistants and apprentices.

-Different sub-cultures, with their distinct aesthetic preferences, after arising initially from things like different art and political movements, emerged in much greater numbers in the 20th Century, in parallel to the broadening of opportunities due to education, the increase of specialization from the industrial revolution and the improved standard of living of most of the population of the developed world.
+Different subcultures, with their distinct aesthetic preferences, after arising initially from things like different art and political movements, emerged in far greater numbers in the 20th Century, in parallel to the broadening of opportunities due to education, and the increase of specialization continuing to evolve from its origins in the industrial revolution.
+Another major cause of this dramatic proliferation of options was the improved standard of living of most of the population of the developed world allowing much more focus on the higher of Maslow’s hierarchy of needs such as self-expression, since the lower levels of physical survival and safety are now taken for granted.

 The quartz crisis further polarized watches into cheap functional items or expensive beautiful ones.